Pomog/ChemTrack-Android/docs/technical_task.md

 5. **Feedback:**
    - As a user, I expect to receive a success or failure message indicating the result of my return request.

-**5.3 View Logs:**
+**5.3 View Logs for User:**

 1. **Login:**
    - As a user, I want to launch the application, log in with my username (autocompletion available), and enter my password for secure access.

 2. **View Taken Chemicals:**
-   - As a user, during the "View Logs" process, I want the application to display a list of chemicals previously taken.
-This list should include chemicals taken by me, taken by other users, or a specific chemical searched by internal code, CAS, or name.
+   - As a user, during the "View Logs" process, I want the application to display by default a list of chemicals previously taken, and not returned.
+This list should include chemicals taken by me.
+A list of all previously taken and returned chemicals is also should be visible.
+Sorting by date.

 3. **Sorting and Pagination:**
    - As a user, I expect the displayed list to be ordered by taking date, from the earliest to the latest.
 Additionally, the list should support pagination for ease of navigation through multiple entries.